MoritzLost/InputfieldHCaptcha/README.md

 3. After adding the field, go to the *Details* tab to configure it.
 The field requires your secret key and a site key, unless you have added them to your `config.php`.
 4. The other options mostly reflect the [hCaptcha Container Configuration](https://docs.hcaptcha.com/configuration), so you can change the look and feel and configure JavaScript callbacks.
 You can also hide the field label above the hCaptcha field.
 5. Now fill out the form in the frontend and try submitting it without filling out the captcha.
 You should see an error message asking you to fill out the captcha and try again.
 You can change or translate the error messages used by the module through the [ProcessWire's site translation system](https://processwire.com/docs/multi-language-support/).
+6. If the verification is failing server-side even though you completed the captcha challenge, check the log file (*Setup -> Logs -> hcaptcha*).
+The module logs the error codes returned by the API when validation fails.

 ## API usage